 A necessary evil is something that must be done or accepted in order to achieve a better outcome.
-Basically, it’s a scary and/or unenjoyable act that sucks in the moment, but the consequences of not doing it can suck way more than the act itself.
+Basically, it’s a scary and/or not enjoyable act that sucks in the moment.
+But the consequences of not doing it can suck way more than the act itself.

 Necessary evils for all of us include things like going to the dentist and filing taxes.
 They are non-negotiable.
-Sure, you can procrastinate them for a little while, (eg. file for an extension/put off going to the dentist until you feel pain) but eventually you do the deed because you know you have to.
+Sure.
+You can procrastinate them for a little while.
+Example: File for an extension or put off going to the dentist until you feel pain.
+But eventually you do the deed because you know you have to.

-While necessary evils are inherently unenjoyable for everyone, some of them can be extremely challenging and frightening for people with physical challenges and/or disabilities.
-What follows are five common necessary evils & tips for making them a bit more palpable.
+While necessary evils are inherently of no pleasure for everyone, some of them can be extremely challenging and frightening for people with physical challenges and/or disabilities.
+What follows are five common necessary evils & tips for making them a bit more palatable.

 There are people (like my husband who runs 8 miles in the AM before lifting weights for another hour) who actually enjoy working out.
 Not me!
-On the contrary, exercise is a chore I have to do because as the saying goes, “move it or lose it!”.
-And, with my 48 year old metabolism, exercise allows me to eat an occasional carb & drink wine without immediately gaining 5 pounds.
+On the contrary, exercise is a chore I have to do because as the saying goes “move it or lose it!”.
+Plus, with my 48 year old metabolism, exercise allows me to eat an occasional carb & drink wine without immediately gaining 5 pounds.
 Can you read my angst?

-So since my neuromuscular disorder has no cure or treatment, (start here to learn more about me & Charcot Marie Tooth Disorder), the only thing I can do to try to maintain my muscle strength and slow down the progression of my symptoms is to exercise.
-On occasion, I’ve used at home fitness apps like the ones mentioned in my post, Best Apps for people with disabilities , but since I’m not that self-motivated, I’ve found the only way I can actually stick to a workout routine is by pre-scheduling group fitness classes.
+So since my neuromuscular disorder has no cure or treatment, ( learn more about me & Charcot Marie Tooth Disorder), the only thing I can do to try to maintain my muscle strength and slow down the progression of my symptoms is to exercise.
+On occasion, I’ve used at home fitness apps like the ones mentioned in my post, Best Apps for people with disabilities.
+But since I’m not that self-motivated, I’ve found the only way I can actually stick to a workout routine is by scheduling group fitness classes.

 It can be scary and humbling to attend group fitness classes when you have an invisible disability.
 Even though I’ve been doing Pilates for more than 20 years, I still find it unnerving to have to explain to each newbie instructor why I’m in an advanced Pilates class but cannot do planks with bare feet or stand on top of the machines without holding onto something.